ondat/documentation/docs/prerequisites/etcd.md

 1. Create the systemd environment file

-    On all nodes that will run etcd create a systemd environemnt file `/etc/etcd.conf` which has the IPs of all the nodes.
+    On all nodes that will run etcd create a systemd environment file `/etc/etcd.conf` which has the IPs of all the nodes.
 The `NODE_IP` will need to change to correspond to the node IP where the environment file resides. `NODE1_IP`, `NODE2_IP` and `NODE3_IP` will remain the same across